 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment09/17/97 (U.S. District Court: Judge Merz)

-Sentence07/06/98 Prisoner's Petition
+Sentence07/06/98 Prisoner's Petition02/12/07

 State's Return of Writ04/13/07

-FIRST REVIEW OF TRIAL Prisoner's Traverse 06/26/09
+FIRST REVIEW OF TRIAL Prisoner's Traverse06/26/09

 (Direct Appeal) Evidentiary Hearing

 Court of Appeals Decision12/03/99 Decision:

 Supreme Court Decision08/20/03

 U.S. Supreme Court Review REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal

 (Post-Conviction Action) Prisoner's Brief

 Filed in Trial Court07/24/00 State's Brief

 Trial Court Decision05/08/01 Oral Argument

 Court of Appeals Decision01/17/03 Decision

 Supreme Court Decision11/19/03

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision09/07/00 Decision or Certiorari Denial

 Supreme Court Decision01/14/04

-- Status in State Courts as of 12/31/15: No capital proceeding pending. - Status in Federal Courts as of 12/31/15: Pending in the district court on Hughbank's petition for a writ of habeas corpus.
+- Status in State Courts as of 12/31/16: No capital proceeding pending. - Status in Federal Courts as of 12/31/16: Pending in the district court on Hughbank's petition for a writ of habeas corpus.
 Inmate is a plaintiff in the federal lethal injection litigation.

 On 08/20/03, the Ohio Supreme Court affirmed Hughbanks' conviction and death sentence on direct appeal.
 On 12/09/03, the trial court denied Hughbanks' successive postconviction Atkins petition.
 On 12/03/04, the 1st District Court of Appeals remanded the case to the trial court for an evidentiary hearing.
 On 05/16/07 and 10/01/07, the trial court again denied Hughbanks' Atkins petition, which was affirmed on 09/03/08 by the court of appeals.
 On 04/01/10, Hughbanks filed another successive postconviction petition which was denied on 04/13/12, and affirmed by the court of appeals on 03/06/13.
-On 05/20/15, the Ohio Supreme Court dismissed Hughbanks' appeal.
 Meanwhile, on 02/12/07, Hughbanks filed a petition for a writ of habeas corpus in the district court.
 On 05/03/12, over the Warden's objections, Hughbanks filed an amended petition adding claims challenging the constitutionality of lethal injection.
-On 05/22/15, the district court dissolved the previously imposed stay.
-(Note: On 02/12/16, Hughbanks filed a motion for leave to amend his habeas petition.)
+On 06/24/16, Hughbanks filed an amended habeas petition.
+On 07/19/16, the Warden filed a motion to dismiss and filed an amended answer on 08/10/16.